invertase/notifee/docs/react-native/docs/android/permissions.md

 # Checking permission

-For each level, you can check whether notifcation permission is enabled on as-need basis or with event listeners.
+For each level, you can check whether notifications are permitted through a direct Notifee API call, or listen for changes with event listeners.

 ## Application wide